 A Platform for De-risking B2B Payment Processes

-Using digital wallets for wallet-to-wallet transactions using funds stored on a secure payment platform operated by a third-party settlement organization enables remitters to safely handle instant, multi-currency transactions.
+Using digital wallets for B2B or B2C wallet-to-wallet transactions using funds stored on a secure payment platform operated by a third-party settlement organization enables remitters to safely handle instant, multi-currency transactions.
 As a third-party settlement organization, the platform can take on the responsibility for regulatory compliance, ensure that AML and KYC strictures are followed and report taxes for payees using 1099-K. Improved automation can reduce, if not fully eliminate, the need for costly manual intervention, while reducing errors.

 And it also enables developers to embed the technology in their clients' software or in their own software to manage payments on behalf of clients -- without the need to become a third-party settlement organization.
 Once a managed company is onboarded, the managed company as a remitter on the platform sends funds directly to the platform.
 The managing company need never hold the funds limiting their regulatory exposure while adding or improving an important capability for their customers and prospects.

-As the transition to digital B2B payments continues apace, the benefits of digital payments appear to be on an inexorable path to broad acceptance by corporate treasuries but, as with any change, their list of concerns needs to be addressed head-on with specifics rather than ignored.
+As the transition to digital B2B and B2C payments continues apace, the benefits of digital payments appear to be on an inexorable path to broad acceptance by corporate treasuries but, as with any change, their list of concerns needs to be addressed head-on with specifics rather than ignored.
 So, please let us know how we can help you make the transition for your customers and how we can help make the case with their corporate treasuries when needed.
 Just drop us a line or jump on my calendar.